jdrumgoole/gdelttools/README.md

 ## Loading GDELT data into MongoDB

+## Installation

+To get started either install the prerequisites from the `Pipfile` or use `pipenv shell` to create a virtual environment and have `pipenv` do the work for you.
+This package only supports Python 3.6 or latter.

 ### GDELT 2.0 Encoding and Structure
 The [GDELT](https://gdelt.org) dataset is a large dataset of news events that is updated in real-time.
 GDELT stands for Global Database of Events Location and Tone.
 The format